 1. Working Water

 Working water is one of the types of water in your home.
 It is used for bathing, laundry, washing clothes and dishes, and cleaning.
-Optimal working water if free of:
+Optimal working water is free of:

 2. Drinking Water